doedje/jquery.soap/README.md

 Changelog
 ---------
+Version numbers are [semver](http://semver.org/) compatible from version 1.0.0 and up.

 Version | Date | Changes
 --- | --- | ---
+1.2.0 | 2013-08-26 | added noPrefix option and fixed bug of double namespace prefixes for nested objects (#13, #15)
 1.1.0 | 2013-07-11 | Added WSS functionality
 1.0.7 | 2013-07-03 | Changed the license to GNU GPLv3, I could never have used the MIT license since jqSOAPClient.beta.js is already licensed GNU GPLv3
 1.0.6 | 2013-06-27 | params object to SOAPObject code fixed for complex object/array combi's